manics/20250518-pasc25-satre-temporary/00-README.md

 ![h:500 centre](raw/health-data-uk.png)

 ---
-## The need for a coordinated approach has has been emphasised through several reports
+## The need for a coordinated approach has has been emphasised through several reports in the UK ...
-In the UK
-- Goldacre review
-- Sudlow review

 ![bg fit right](raw/goldacre-title-page.png)
 ![bg fit right:60%](raw/sudlow-review-cover.png)

 ---
-And across Europe
+## ... and across Europe
 - [European Health Data Space Regulation (EHDS)](https://health.ec.europa.eu/ehealth-digital-health-and-care/european-health-data-space-regulation-ehds_en
 )
   > a common framework for the use and exchange of electronic health data across the EU.
 It enhances individuals’ access to and control over their personal electronic health data, while also enabling certain data to be reused for public interest, policy support, and scientific research purposes.